Vivek-04022001/documentation/plone.app.dexterity/testing/unit-tests.md

 ./bin/test example.conference -t TestProgramUnit
 ```

-This is useful when we have other test suites that we don't want to run when they are integration tests and require lengthy setup.
+This is useful when we have other test suites that we don't want to run when they're integration tests and require lengthy setup.

 To get a report about test coverage, we can run the following command.